MagHammond91/project_sql/README.md

 - **Significance:** This indicates a high earning potential in the field of data science, reflecting the value and demand for advanced data expertise.

 #### Diverse Employers
-- **Insight:** Eight companies, namely, Selby Jennings, Algo Capital Group, Demandbase, Teramind, Reddit, Stom4, Lawrence Harvey, and Storm5, offer high salaries.
+- **Insight:** Eight companies, namely, Selby Jennings, Algo Capital Group, Demandbase, Teramind, Reddit, Stom5, Walmart and Lawrence Harvey, offer high salaries.
 - **Significance:** This diversity of employers shows that high-paying data science roles are spread across different organizations, indicating a wide acceptance and need for data scientists in various industries.
 #### Job Title Variety
 - **Insight:** There is significant diversity in job titles, ranging from Data Scientist to Director of Data Science.